It communicates with the nasopharynx through the pharyngeal isthmus, extending posteriorly from the posterior border of the soft palate.

 The most common disease caused in the pharynx is pharyngitis.
 If you have this problem, your doctor will examine your throat for gray or white patches.

 After the throat culture, the doctor would also perform a blood test to identify the actual cause of the pharyngitis.
-The blood sample is sent for tests to determine if you have mononucleosis or some other type of infection.
+The blood sample is sent for tests to determine if you have mononucleosis or infection.

 Most throat problems get better within a week.
 Antibiotics are usually prescribed to confirm that the risk of the ailment is completely rectified.
 In addition to pain relievers, the doctor suggests: